luxonis/depthai-python/docs/source/samples/StereoDepth/stereo_depth_video.rst

 Stereo Alpha Param
 ##################

-With `--alpha` you can select how much cropping will be done when rectifying the image, which is useful with Wide FOV OAK cameras.
-By default it's 0.0, which is cropping the most, so all points have valid disparity.
-If you set it to 1.0, there will be no cropping, but the disparity will be valid only in the center and corners of the image (invalid at the sides).
+With `--alpha` you can select scaling during the rectification.
+Values between 0 and 1:

+- 0.0 (default value) means that the rectified images are zoomed and shifted so that only valid pixels are visible (no black areas after rectification)
+- 1.0 means that the rectified image is decimated and shifted so that all the pixels from the original images from the cameras are retained in the rectified images (no source image pixels are lost).

 .. image:: https://github.com/luxonis/depthai-python/assets/18037362/887d489a-6bf6-41ac-9b8f-06ab7b0cd488